hangwl/DataScience/README.md

    To test this assumption, we can use a residual plot (predicted values vs actual values).
 Ideally, the points should lie on a diagonal 45degree line.

    Fixes:
       - Adding polynomial terms
       - Applying nonlinear transformations
       - Adding additional variables

 2. Random Sampling
 3. No Perfect Collinearity among Covariates

    If an independent variable is an exact linear combination of other independent variables, we say that the model suffers from perfect collinearity, and it cannot be estimated by OLS.
+In reality, a lot of data is naturally correlated.
+Multicollinearity is a problem in regression analysis since we can't hold correlated coefficients constant.
+Additionally, it increases the standard error of the coefficients, which results in them potentially showing as statistically insignificant when they might actually be significant.

+   To check for multicollinearity, we can visually inspect a correlation heatmap and examine the Variance Inflation Factor (VIF) of each predictor.

+   Fixes:
+      - Remove predictors with high VIF
+      - Perform dimensionality reduction

 4. Zero Conditional Mean (Exogeneity)